 10. Drag Curl

 The drag curl workout is a unique bicep curl variation in which you don’t completely bring the weight in front of your body.
-Thus, you have a more difficult time swinging and using momentum to get the weight up.
+Thus, you have difficulty swinging and using momentum to get the weight up.

-As for the long head of the bicep, it is emphasized the most due to the elbow positioning.
-As you curl up, your elbows pull back behind you, which stretches the long head, activating it to a very high degree.
+The long head of the bicep is emphasized the most due to the elbow positioning.
+As you curl up, your elbows pull back behind you, stretching the long head and activating it to a very high degree.

 Variations on the drag curl to build bigger bicep